Family Friendly Itinerary in Japan for 10 Days

 Option 2: Cup Noodles Museum

 Taking Hankyu Takarazuka line train for about 30 minutes from Osaka Umeda Station, you will arrive at Ikeda Station.
-From there, the Cup Noodle Museum is within the walking distance (less than 10 minutes).
-Although the uniqueness of the exhibition about history and variety are fun, the special and fun experience you can have is making your own original cup noodle!
+From there, the Cup Noodle Museum is within walking distance (less than 10 minutes).
+Although the uniqueness of the exhibition about history and variety is fun, the special and fun experience you can have is making your own original cup noodle!
 Also, you can enjoy some cup noodle tasting from their numerous products.
-The museum is opened daily from 9.30am to 4.30pm and free of charge!
+The museum is open daily from 9:30am to 4:30pm and free of charge!

 Evening (5pm ~ )